 FELA Case Lawyer

 Railroad worker claims are governed by the Federal Employees Liability Act of 1908.
 A FELA case lawyer represents an injured railroad worker filing a claim under FELA legislation.
 Matthews & Associates is investigating FELA railyard worker claims.
-Talk to a FELA Case Lawyer today.
+Talk to a FELA Case Lawyer today for a potential railroad injury lawsuit.
 Call or email us for a free legal consultation.

 Federal Employers’ Liability Act

 Railroad workers injured on the job are covered by certain rights granted by the Federal Employers’ Liability Act.
 FELA became law in 1908 as a result of public outrage over devastating injuries and the deaths of men working the rails.

 The United States Supreme Court once noted these appalling statistics: “In 1888 the odds against a railroad brakeman dying a natural death were almost four to one; the average life expectancy of a switchman in 1893 was seven years.”

 Before FELA was made law, railroad workers and/or their families rarely received compensation for injuries or deaths.
 Prior to FELA, when an injured worker tried to recover damages for railroad negligence, the law protected the railroad at the expense of the worker.
 Any injured worker ruled to be contributorily negligent was denied all recovery, even if the railroad was 99 percent at fault, and the worker only one percent.

 The laws were cruelly stacked against all workers.
 If one worker caused an accident that hurt another, the injured could not recover compensation due to a defense known as “The Fellow Servant Doctrine.”
 Sadly, even if a railroad company were grossly negligent, it could routinely escape liability by arguing the injured party “assumed the risk” of employment.

 FELA Brings Fairness to Injured Railway Workers